alanpaterson82/django-rest/README.md

 - Post - upload your own content to share with the world!
 - Contact - get in touch with your views and feedback
-- Recipes - upload reciped for others to enjoy
+- Recipes - upload recipes for others to enjoy
 - Home - return to the homepage to review the initial content
 - Feed - look for likes, comments and inspiration
 - Hot stuff - your own personal file of everything that you have liked so far